UNFmontreal/toad/doc/toad/src/en/tasks/09-Tensormrtrix.md

 ## Default paramaters

-- Method used to fit the tensor: non-linear <br>
+- Method used to fit the tensor: non-linear (check MRtrix default parameters)<br>
-- Strength of the regularisation term on the magnitude of the tensor elements: 5000
+- Strength of the regularisation term on the magnitude of the tensor elements: 5000 (check MRtrix default parameters)

 ## Requirements